-I started at Cavell Nurses' Trust in 2012 and in my current role, I look after the Scholarship Awards programme as well as managing the donations we receive from the general public.
+I started at Cavell Nurses' Trust in 2012 and in my current role, I look after our 'Working with' members and events for the charity.
 I also help update the charity's social media, so please do give us a follow, we’d love to hear from you!

 In my spare time, I enjoy films, music and exploring new places.
 I’m also working on becoming an amazing photographer!